- Download our Moving to Qatar Guide (PDF)

 Short-term rental options are ideal for expats who have just arrived in Qatar and are still exploring permanent housing solutions, or are in Qatar for a temporary assignment.
 These can range from serviced apartments, which come with amenities similar to hotels, such as daily cleaning services, to short-term leases on villas and apartments.
 However, the convenience of short lets comes at a higher cost compared to traditional long-term rentals.

-When considering short-term accommodation, it’s essential to factor in the proximity to schools, workplaces and amenities.
+When considering short-term accommodation, it’s essential to consider the proximity to schools, workplaces and amenities.
 Many serviced apartments are designed to cater for the needs of expats and professionals, providing facilities such as high-speed internet, fitness centres, and sometimes even conference rooms.
 This option is particularly popular among business travellers and new arrivals who value convenience and minimal hassle in settling into a new country.

 Finding accommodation in Qatar